Taxpayers! If you are an individual tax payer in South Africa, you are:

 One week later, phone in to SARS and get confirmation that the auditor doesn't require anything further from you.

-practitioner, submit a letter to SARS on behalf of your client, requesting SARS to pay the refund, before the verification is finalised (if you're certain there won't be any adjustments by SARS).
+As a tax practitioner, submit a letter to SARS on behalf of your client, requesting SARS to pay the refund, before the verification is finalised (if you're certain there won't be any adjustments by SARS).
 This is in terms of Section 190(3).
 But the taxpayer will need to offer SARS some form of security for the refund (you know, just in case).

 If clients are still waiting for their refund 30 days after submitting the supporting documentation, then contact SARS call centre.